 I wore out my first copy, bought a second, and then bought it again when it came out on CD.
 I like every song.
-Lest you think I’m crazy (you may be right), here’s what happened when five of us (Joe Skare, Tim “Timmo” Cawley, Bill Barker, Jim Steel & I) were talking (in the late ’90’s or so) at our Classic Rock radio station, KTGL “The Eagle”.
+Lest you think I’m crazy (you may be right), here’s what happened in the late ‘90’s when five of us (Joe Skare, Tim “Timmo” Cawley, Bill Barker, Jim Steel & I) were talking at our Classic Rock radio station, KTGL “The Eagle”.
 We were discussing what albums we might choose if we were marooned on an island (with stereo equipment & electricity obviously), and three of us mentioned Turnstiles as a possibility.
 We figured it’s because all of the songs are good, and they weren’t burned out by too much radio play.

 Billy Joel followed that up with a string of hit albums…52nd Street, Glass Houses, The Nylon Curtain, and An Innocent Man.
 During that run, he also had another 17 hit singles.
 Hits that made the Top 10 included “My Life”, “You May Be Right”, “It’s Still Rock & Roll To Me” (#1), “Tell Her About It” (#1), “Uptown Girl” and “An Innocent Man”.